v2dom/realestate/README.md

 # Real Estate Data Scraper & Dashboard

 This tool is created to scrape real estate listings and visualize trends.
+This was created with the help of DeepSeek, as this served as an introduction to web scraping.
+DeepSeek explained key topics, helped me overcome anti-scraping mechanisms, and aided the implementation of my ideas into code.
+AI drastically improved my productivity and allowed me to turn an idea into a fully operational prototype in about one workday's time.

 ## tech stack

 ### front

-streamlit (simple and interactive UI)
+streamlit (interactive UI)

 html & css (basic styling)